This page gives information about causes of death on the Mortality Trends website.

 See 'All conditions arising near birth'.

-Chronic obstructive pulmonary disease, sometimes also called chronic obstructive lung disease.
-Includes emphysema and chronic bronchitis, but not bronchiectasis.
-WHO data for the ICD-8 era inextricably mix COPD with asthma, so, for historical continuity, the ICD-9 and ICD-10 definitions used here include asthma as well; however, the ICD-7 data do not allow this to be done, so the definition for that era does not include asthma.
+Chronic obstructive pulmonary disease, sometimes also called chronic obstructive lung disease, chronic obstructive respiratory disease, chronic obstructive airway disease, or chronic airflow limitation.
+The codes below include emphysema and chronic bronchitis, but not bronchiectasis.
+WHO data for the ICD-8 era inextricably mix COPD with asthma, so, for historical continuity, the ICD-9 and ICD-10 codes below include asthma as well; however, the ICD-7 codes do not, because of inherent limitations with the data for that period.

 WHO codes: ICD-7 501, 502; ICD-8 490-493; ICD-9 490-493, 495, 496; ICD-10 J40-J46.